Phoenix Home Renovation Costs in 2020

 How much a Phoenix kitchen remodel costs per square foot

-- For a mid-range kitchen in Phoenix, expect the starting costs to be between $25,000—$30,000.
-According to Remodeling‘s Cost vs Value report, the average mid-range project comes in at around $65,000.
+- For a mid-grade kitchen in Phoenix, expect the starting costs to be between $25,000—$30,000.
+According to Remodeling‘s Cost vs Value report, the average mid-grade project comes in at around $65,000.
 More than half of that —60 percent—is a return on investment adding to your home’s value.

 How much a Phoenix bathroom remodel costs per square foot